OOF2: The Manual

 All of the following are legal values for fx

-or fy
+or fy:

-"cos(2*pi*x) + sin(pi*(k*y+t))"
+"cos(2*pi*x) + sin(pi*(k*y+t))"where

-is a function defined in an input script or in the console window.
+fis a function defined in an input script or in the console window.

 The functions are character strings, and must therefore be enclosed in quotation marks in OOF2 scripts.
 When entering functions in the GUI, the quotation marks should not be included.